MaguiCM/veraociencia/README.md

 <img src="./Captura de Tela (715).png" width = "600">

-Then, you will be able to see and edit the folder's content.
+Then, you can see and edit the folder's content.
 <img src="./exemplo.jpeg" width = "600">

+In the documents domain, stories, and NLU, you can create your own chatbot.

+You can also integrate with your webpage, Facebook, and Telegram and create your functionalities in the actions using Python.
 ___
 ## Useful commands
 Train a new model based on the last changes made: